oliviam20/Flickr-React-2.0/README.md

 ## Issues

 The api is blocked by CORS.
-To get around this, I used a open source service [cors anywhere](https://flickr-react-app.netlify.app/) to get around this issue.
+To get around this, I used an open source service [cors anywhere](https://flickr-react-app.netlify.app/) to get around this issue.
 If the issue still persists, you might need to download a [chrome extension](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf) to get around this.

 Strangely during development, test coverage were hidden despite passing the `--coverage` flag to `test` script.
 After some research and experimenting, it was discovered that git was the culprit to causing test issues.
 After changes were committed (even a single time), it will break the tests.
 Given the project size and limited time, I created a new app and moved the files in order to resolve this issue quickly.
 (To see test coverage, you might need to create a new CRA and copy the files into the new CRA to test).